vertica/VerticaPy/docs/source/examples_business_movies.rst

 .. raw:: html
     :file: /project/data/VerticaPy/docs/figures/examples_movies_search_votes.html

-We can see classic movies like 'The Godfather' and 'Greed.'
+We can see classic movies like 'The Godfather' and 'Greed'.
 Let's smooth the avg_vote using a linear regression to make it more representative.

 To create our model we could use the votes, the category, the duration, etc. but let's go with the director and main actors.